 The members also began meeting and petitioning with the Great Lakes Presbytery (which later split into 2 presbyteries) to gain recognition as a formal church-plant.
 Eventually, this led to an arrangement with Reverend Peter Bartuska, pastor of the Danville Presbyterian Church, to help with the official church plant.
 This occurred in the spring of 2001.
 Peter came weekly for about 3 months to preach and administer Communion.
 Other members of his church sometimes attended with him, including a praise team.
 On Monday mornings, Peter met with other local ministers to help establish a presence in the community.
 During this time and afterward other preachers helped fill the pulpit on occasion, including Jerry Williams.
 At this point there were about 5 families worshipping regularly with occasional visitors (30-40 attending).
 GRC met at House of Prayer through the remainder of 2001.

 Beginning in January 2002 the church moved to Elizabethtown High School.
 Jerry Williams, a licensed but not ordained seminary student was hired to conduct weekly services.
 Ordained ministers from the presbytery came monthly to administer Communion.
 The group continued to expand to 10-12 families with many families coming and going as their employment dictated.
 Early in 2002 the Church began supporting David and Lynn Atkisson and their mission work in Brazil.
 The services were wet with Sunday School meeting before the worship service.
 Fellowship dinners were started and held once a month.
 GRC continued to meet at EHS through the summer of 2004, when construction at the school severely impacted the usefulness of the facility.
-Providentially, the current building became available to rent, and GRF moved there in October.
+Providentially, the building on Woodland Drive became available to rent, and GRC moved there in October.